Air Transat: Recent developments (2021–present)

+Takeover bids

+On 16 May 2019, Transat A.T., the company that owns Air Transat, announced it was in exclusive talks to be purchased by Air Canada for $520 million, representing $13 per share; the same report by the Canadian Broadcasting Corporation stated, "regulatory approvals are no sure thing".
+Two other bids came through at C$14 per share, namely from Mach Group and Pierre Karl Péladeau through his management company MTRHP.
+Ultimately, neither of these two rival bids was accepted by Transat A.T.

-By 12 August 2019, Air Canada had increased its offer by nearly 40% to C$18 per share from $13, valuing the acquisition at $720 million (US$544 million), to obtain backing from Letko Brosseau, Transat AT's largest shareholder with 19% of the company.
-The same day, the Quebec Administrative Court of Financial Markets rejected the rival bid from Groupe Mach; on 23 August, a 95% majority of Transat's voting shareholders approved the $18 per share Air Canada proposal.
+On 27 June 2019, Transat A.T.'s board accepted Air Canada's all-cash bid, which stated that Air Transat would continue to operate as a separate brand.
+However, the agreement was conditional on approval from the Competition Bureau and required approval by two-thirds of shareholders.
+A few major investors and financial analysts stated that the offer was below the true value of the company.
+By 12 August 2019, Air Canada had increased its offer by nearly 40% to C$18 per share from $13, valuing the acquisition at $720 million (US$544 million), to obtain backing from Letko Brosseau, Transat A.T.'s largest shareholder with 19% of the company.
+The same day, the Quebec Administrative Court of Financial Markets rejected the rival bid from Groupe Mach.

+On 23 August 2019, a 95% majority of Transat A.T.'s voting shareholders approved the $18 per share Air Canada proposal.
 The proposed transaction was to be publicly assessed by Transport Canada until 2 May 2020, with the buyout to close after that date.

-The buyout was delayed by the impact of the COVID-19 pandemic, and the share price of Transat AT fell to $5.16 by July 2020.
-The buyout had not closed by 13 October 2020, when the two parties agreed to a revised offer of $5 per share, reducing the total value of the acquisition to $180 million.
+The buyout was delayed by the impact of the COVID-19 pandemic, and the share price of Transat A.T. fell to $5.16 by July 2020, largely due to the collapse in traffic and demand caused by pandemic-related travel restrictions.
+Consequently, on 10 October 2020, Air Canada revised its offer down from $18 to $5 per share, now representing $180 million.

-On 2 April 2021, the deal was dropped following a failure to secure European Commission approval.
+On 2 April 2021, Air Canada and Air Transat announced the termination of their merger agreement following a failure to secure European Commission approval, who feared the tie-up would have a negative impact on supply and prices.

-COVID-19 pandemic

-On 23 July 2020, Air Transat announced that it would resume its service following a COVID-19 pandemic-induced interruption of 112 days.
-In January 2021, as the pandemic continued, Air Transat announced it was again suspending its regular operations from 29 January to 30 April 2021 and all operations from 14 February to 30 April 2021.